 Theo Clinkard was born in Cornwall and is based in South Devon.
-His current practice spans choreography, design, performance and pedagogy.
+His current practice spans choreography, design, performance, mentoring and pedagogy.

 International commissions include ‘Somewhat still, when seen from above’ (2015) for Tanztheatre Wuppertal Pina Bausch, ‘The Listening Room’ (2016) for Danza Contemporanea de Cuba, ‘Hot Mess’ (2019) for Candoco Dance Company, 'The Days' for renowned Finnish dancers; Maria Nurmela and Ville Oinonen and ‘Helm’ (2019), a work conceived for the eight dancers with autism and/or learning disabilities from The Talent Hub.

 As a movement director, he has collaborated with Stewart Laing, Annabel Arden, Tim Crouch, Spymonkey, spent 2 years working on world tours and videos with Kylie Minogue and has just worked on the forthcoming 'Good Luck to you Leo Grande' starring Emma Thompson' and directed by Sophie Hyde.

 Clinkard’s choreography has an unforced,